Dead Space (2023 video game): Release

 Dead Space was announced at EA's Play Live event on July 22, 2021, accompanied by a teaser trailer, with an initial target release date of late 2022.
 On March 11, 2022, it was announced that the game was being pushed to early 2023.
 On October 4, 2022, a gameplay trailer for Dead Space was released, which revealed the game's release date to be January 27, 2023.

 Music

-The original musical score by Jason Graves was retained, with new musical elements and cues composed by Trevor Gureckis.
-Graves had previously worked on the original game trilogy.
+While elements of Jason Graves' score for the 2008 original were retained, film and television composer Trevor Gureckis wrote a substantial body of new music over roughly 18 months, adding themes for major cutscenes and boss encounters, including Hunter, Leviathan, and the Hivemind.
+The new material was recorded across three orchestral sessions at Ocean Way Nashville with an orchestra of around 80 players and choir, supplemented by Gureckis' own solo violin and cello performances and by synthesizers.

 Reception

 Critical reception

 Dead Space received "generally favorable" reviews from critics for the PC and PlayStation 5 versions, while the Xbox Series X/S version received "universal acclaim", according to the review aggregator website Metacritic.

 IGN praised Motive Studio for rejuvenating the original game's setting "with its stunningly redesigned spaceship, smartly and subtly enhanced story, and spectacularly re-imagined action scenes".
 The Guardian described it as a streamlined version of Dead Space, making it flow more smoothly and "embrac[ing] the original's taut pacing and powerful forward-momentum."
 Eurogamer enjoyed the changes to the Ishimura, calling it "persistent and alive", but felt Isaac's new voice distracted from the horror.
 Kotaku disliked the unchanged boss fights describing them as "boring" and "methodical".

 Polygon praised the new audio system added to the game, "The sounds of the Ishimura are richly layered - the din of machinery and otherworldly screams are a constant amplifier of fear."
 They also commented on the development of Isaac as a protagonist, praising the interactions that he has with the rest of the crew for improving the emotional stakes.
 GameSpot felt that the remake had made only marginal improvements on the 2008 version, but still praised it as "the quintessential way to play one of the survival horror genre's best."
 The Verge liked the updates to the story and Isaac's newly voiced dialogue, writing "Wright imbues the character with an endearing charm that makes him fun not only to protect but also to be around".
 PC Gamer praised the game for expanding on the original narrative with much more detail, which led them to hope that this effort could be channeled into a legitimate sequel.

 Glen Schofield, the creator of 2008's Dead Space, voiced his approval for the remake and praised EA Motive's "faithful" recreation of the original.